solitontech/software-practices-metrics-tool/server/README.md

 9. Ensure to copy and save the token value as **it won't be recoverable if lost.**

-## Optional Configurations in server-config.json File
+## Optional Configurations in server-config json File

-### Benefits of using squads
+### Advantage of using squads optional field

 1. Squads are useful when you are working on large repository with a high volume of pull requests or you are finding it difficult to search your team pull requests.

 2. Squads are optional configuration.
+Configuring `squads` will be active the filter in code review metrics page(near to top search bar) which can be used to filter only the needed data based on `authors` and `reviewers`.

 3. In a squad, reviewers are not required fields, while at least one developer is mandatory.
 Refer below format.